Table1/PilotPower/README.md

 **Test PilotPower on the web**

 A working version of the PilotPower application is available [here](http://pilotpower.table1.org/).
-This version will be slower to run because it is hosted on a small virtual server.
+This version may be slow to run because it is hosted on a small virtual server.
 Installing locally following the directions below will result in faster simulations.

 **Ensuring dependencies are installed**